+- Ignition timing

-- Ignition timing: To get maximum flexibility no groove has been put into the rotor.
+- To get maximum flexibility no groove has been put into the rotor.
 No need to worry over the now lost woodruff key.
 It did not have an arresting capacity, it was guiding to correct ignition settings.
 Now you have the markings and a much greater flexibility.

 - Have a look at the new rotor.
 You will find on its circumference a small pressed in line.
 That is an ignition marking.
-It is durable, but not well visible, so better highlighten it with some marker pen.
+It is durable, but not well visible, so better highlighten it with some marker pen. - Remark: Don't be worry about the pressed-in arrow on the rotor showing clockwise.
+The system is made for anti-clockwise run..